w35l3y/hassio-addons/whatsapp/README.md

   addon: c50d1fa4_whatsapp
   input:
     type: chatIds
+    value:
+      list: ALL # GROUP by default
 ```
-It will list the chatIds in the Log tab.
+It will list the chatIds in the Notification bar.

 Example 2:
 ```